maweki/ssfsm/README.md

 ## Further Work
 In the future I want to do:
 * more tests
-* nondeterministic FSMs
+* nondeterministic DFAs
-* operations on FSMs (concatenation, union, intersection)
+* operations on DFAs (concatenation, union, intersection)
 * a nice documentation
 * more decorators to control program flow
 * Minimization (removing unused states, reduce redundant states)
+* dot output
+* other finite state machines than DFAs

 ## License